 Regardless of the practices implemented in your fleet, inspections are key to finding and fixing areas in need of attention before they cause a breakdown or other costlier, unscheduled repair.

 3. Help technicians improve PM

 Your technicians are an investment and an asset but they will require training to be able to effectively and efficiently perform PM services.
-For your PM program to be successful, technicians must begin their training with an understanding of the importance of performing through preventive maintenance.
-Routine refresher training is worthwhile, as to is making sure that training addresses new programs, shop tools, new technologies, vehicles and other assets in your operation.
+For your PM programme to be successful, technicians must begin their training with an understanding of the importance of performing through preventive maintenance.
+Routine refresher training is worthwhile, as to is making sure that training addresses new programmes, shop tools, new technologies, vehicles and other assets in your operation.

 PM is only as good as the person performing it.
 Technician’s must proactively service each vehicle to reduce breakdowns and repairs, with shortcuts never being taken.

 Optimising your shop’s parts management and inventory programmes supports cost-effective and efficient preventive maintenance for your fleet.
 There is a need to ensure adequate stock of commonly used maintenance parts such as fluids, filters, belts and hoses.
 It’s good best practice to organize parts based on systems and components to help streamline PM.